gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 # Eliminating Ownership Representation Issues in SIL

-All values in SIL are defined via an assignment statement like: `<foo> = <bar>`.
+All values in SIL are defined via an assignment statement of the form: `<foo> = <bar>`.
 In English, we say `foo` is a value that is defined by the def `bar`.
-Originally in SIL, these two concepts were distinct concepts represented by the `SILValue` and `ValueBase` classes.
-All `ValueBase` produced a list of `SILValue`s that from were related, but not equivalent to the `ValueBase`.
+Originally, these two concepts were distinct concepts represented by the `SILValue` and `ValueBase` classes.
+All `ValueBase` produced a list of `SILValues` that from were related, but not equivalent to the defining `ValueBase`.
 With the decision to represent multiple return values as instruction projections instead of as a list of `SILValue`, this distinction in between a def and the values was lost, resulting in `SILValue` being used interchangeably with `ValueBase`.
 This exposes several representation issues when one attempts to add ownership to SIL:

 1. Values have ownership, while the defs that define the values do not.
 This implies that defs and values *should not* be interchangeable.
 Thus we must